strangerstudios/pmpro-sponsored-members/readme.txt

 == Description ==

+Note: This Add On is being deprecated in favor of the new Group Accounts Add On (https://www.paidmembershipspro.com/add-ons/group-accounts/) that replaces the code-based system in Sponsored Members with more features and no-code setup.
+There will be no new development on Sponsored Members.

 This plugin currently requires Paid Memberships Pro.

 This plugin is meant as a functional demo on how to implement sponsored memberships with Paid Memberships Pro.
 Feel free to edit as needed for your project.